-If HMC does not have a safe unit immediately available for an internal emergency transfer, the victim will be placed on the Emergency Transfer Waitlist, if the HMC chooses to create/manage such a waitlist.
-Tenants on the Emergency Transfer Waitlist, if it exists, will take precedence over applicants on other property waitlists.
+If HMC does not have a safe unit immediately available for an internal emergency transfer, the victim will be placed on the Emergency Transfer Waitlist, if it exists, will take precedence over applicants on other property waitlists.

 If HMC has no safe and available units for which an existing tenant who needs an emergency transfer is eligible, a tenant may also request an External Emergency Transfer.
-A tenant may choose to pursue both and Internal and an External Transfer at the same time.
+A tenant may choose to pursue both an Internal and an External transfer at the same time.